StackStorm/st2docs/docs/source/mistral_yaql.rst

 The best and fastest way to test YAQL expression on your data is to use the online YAQL evaluator at http://yaqluator.com/.

-This YAQL evaluator allows you to provide sample data and YAQL expression which you can evaluate in real time and see the result.
+The website allows you to provide sample data and YAQL expression which you can evaluate in real time and see the result.
 This comes especially handy when working with more complex expressions.